 ROV stereo camera surveys will monitor novel hard bottom habitats within subareas of the Empire Wind Project.
-For each selected area, we collect UHD images with a stereo camera following vendor-specific protocol.
+The selected WTG and OSSs foundations will be surveyed from the airsea interface down to the seafloor and away from the structure to the edge of the scour protection layer using underwater image collection.
+For each selected foundation, we will collect UHD images with a stereo camera following vendor-specific protocol.
 For example, we will likely collect images with auxiliary lights, with at least 50% overlap for all survey lines, with ~1 m stand-off distance, in a lawnmower pattern.
 Furthermore, we will render a live sparse point cloud to identify and fill gaps in the model by collecting additional images, if this service is provided by the vendor.

 Replicated WTG foundations will be selected using a stratified random design, as described below.
 Both OSS foundations will be selected for monitoring at the same intervals as described for the WTG foundation surveys.
 Selection of cable protection areas for monitoring will be dependent on where cable protection is used, information that is not currently known.
 Segments of the export cable that is armored using cable protection material, will be selected randomly considering environmental factors including water depth, natural benthic habitat of the surrounding seafloor, and distance from shore as explanatory variables.
 For analysis, we will analyze select images and sections of the 3D models as described below.
 Segments of the export cable that is armored using cable protection material, will be selected randomly considering environmental factors including water depth, natural benthic habitat of the surrounding seafloor, and distance from shore as explanatory variables.
-For analysis, we will analyze select images and sections of the 3D models as described below.
-Segments of the export cable that is armored using cable protection material, will be selected randomly considering environmental factors including water depth, natural benthic habitat of the surrounding seafloor, and distance from shore as explanatory variables.